rs/rest-layer/README.md

 ### Extensions

-As REST Layer is a simple `net/http`, you can use standard middleware to extend its functionalities:
+As REST Layer is a simple `net/http` handler.
+You can use standard middleware to extend its functionalities:

 - [x] [CORS](http://github.com/rs/cors)
 - [ ] Method Override